Baltimore and Ohio 4500

 Baltimore and Ohio 4500 is a "USRA Light Mikado" steam locomotive built by the Baldwin Locomotive Works in Philadelphia, Pennsylvania in July 1918 for the Baltimore and Ohio Railroad (B&O) as a member of the Q-3 class.

-The locomotive hauled freight for the B&O until retirement in August 1957 and was donated for display at the B&O Railroad Museum in Baltimore, Maryland.
+The locomotive hauled freight for the B&O until retirement in August 1957 and was donated for display at the National Museum of Railroad History & Innovation in Baltimore, Maryland.
 It is the sole surviving Baltimore and Ohio Mikado type steam locomotive.